 Schulte, Washington Post, October 12, 2013)

-six key actions for controlling asthma
+key actions for controlling asthma

 See links to "Resources from

-National Asthma Control Initiative (NACI)
+National Asthma Control Initiative

-partners" at bottom right
+partners" on this page at bottom

-for helpful tools, trainings, and other resources for
+right for helpful tools, trainings, and other resources for

 health care providers, schools, and patients.